ralphkb/sentinel-tickets/README.md

 - Option to select a channel for each log event to be sent to.
 - Precise and organized logs of errors and all ticket events in a logs.txt file.
 - Option to edit the activity of the bot.
+- Blacklist system with the ability to add users or roles with an optional reason and view them in a list.
 - Multiple Commands: Efficiently manage tickets with various commands.
     - Send the tickets panel in any channel
     - Add Users or Roles to a ticket